coltenthefirst/image-to-roblox/README.md

 **Q: Why is the animation player not working?
 (Model-3)**
 ######
 **A:** Sometimes the api key can get rate limited and for it to work again, you would have to wait a hour.
 Or you can make another api key, delete the old one, and use the new one.
-I don't have a fix for this yet but, I could make it send to another image hoster, or I could make a script that checks if the api key works or not, and if it doesn't than what it would do is use another api key.
-I will fix this in Model-3.5.

 ##### -